balena/aes-whitebox/README.md

 ## BGE Attack

-The time complexity of [Billet et al.’s key extraction attack](https://link.springer.com/chapter/10.1007/978-3-540-30564-4_16) for AES-128 is less than 2^30, while [some further optimizations](https://eprint.iacr.org/2013/450.pdf) suggest 2^22, *no matter the key size used*.
+The time complexity of [Billet et al.’s key extraction attack](https://link.springer.com/chapter/10.1007/978-3-540-30564-4_16) for AES-128 is less than 2^30, while [some further optimizations](https://eprint.iacr.org/2013/450.pdf) suggest 2^22.
 On the other hand, there is no material produced to analyse the complexity of the other variations.

 So, care should be taken before using this implementation in production.